siriusb-nox/ONT-workshop-Oct-2023/A_basecall.md

 ### ACTIVITY
 1. Basecall again reads from the file FAT98192_pass_deec7cb2_ec30cd82_101.pod5, but using a quality threshold value of 20 (parameter `--min-qscore 20`).
-2. Count how many low quality reads were excluded by comparing the number of reads produced by the default settings command (i.e., `--min-qscore 0`) and by applying a quality threshold value
+2. Count how many low quality reads were excluded by comparing the number of reads produced by the default settings command (i.e., `--min-qscore 0`) and by applying a quality threshold value.
+To complete this task, you might want to use `grep` and `wc` programs.